cosmos/gravity-bridge/module/x/peggy/spec/01_definitions.md

 This is a person (or people) who control a Cosmos SDK validator node.
 This is also called `valoper` or "Validator Operator" in the Cosmos SDK staking section

+### Counter Chain

+A chain that utilizes an EVM.
+Some examples of this are Polygon, Ethereum, and Ethereum Classic.

 ### Relayer

-This is a type of node that submits updates to the Peggy contract on Ethereum.
+This is a type of node that submits updates to the Gravity contract on the counter chain and vice versa.
 It earns fees from the transactions in a batch.

 ### Peggy Tx Pool